ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Deliverables

-All our work will be located in the `functions-and-arrays.js` file, so that will be enough.
-Anyway, you have to `push` the whole repo to Github.
+Write your JavaScript in the provided `src/functions-and-arrays.js` file.

-## Find the maximum
+## Iteration #1: Find the maximum

 Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest.

-## Finding Longest Word
+## Iteration #2: Finding Longest Word

 Write a function `findLongestWord` that takes an array of words and returns the longest one.
 If there are 2 with the same length, it should return the first occurrence.